SitecorePowerShell/Book/working_with_sitecore_items.md

 Below we will show how to use each command with the Windows PowerShell syntax followed by the common C# equivalent.

 If you have retrieved your items directly using the Sitecore API you can still add the nice wrapper.
-You can do that my piping them through the `Wrap-Item` commandlet.
+You can do that by piping them through the `Wrap-Item` commandlet.
 Always use the latest version of SPE to leverage the full potential of the environment.

 ## Get items by Path